tracespace/tracespace/packages/gerber-to-svg/API.md

 	return 🍩
 }
 ```

-The `includeNamespace` attribute is complementary to the `createElement` function, and determines whether the `xmlns: 'http://www.w3.org/2000/svg'` attribute will be included in or omitted from the `attributes` parameter of `createElement`.
-In certain virtual-dom implementations, you will need to set `includeNamespace` to `false` to avoid problems with `document.createElementNS`.

 `objectMode` needs to be set according to whether `createElement` returns a string (`objectMode: false`) or anything else (`objectMode: true`).
 If `objectMode` is set to true, the converter stream will be in [object mode](https://nodejs.org/api/stream.html#stream_object_mode) and emit objects instead of buffers.